6th Kentucky Volunteer Infantry U.S.

 PAGE 3

-The 25.
-Feb around 2 o’clock we arrived at Nashville, and about 3 o’clock we marched off, through and out of the city, and it already began to become dark when we wanted to camp, then they had us move again and stand around here and there for quite some time, The Rebel cavalry, the so called Texas Rangers had left the city shortly before and still roamed around in the surrounding area, suddenly 10 to 15 quick shots followed one another between the outposts, we were immediately posted in Line of Battle, our rifles were loaded right away, and we spent almost two hours marching back and forth, we also stood in a square the night was pitch black, our cavalry came rushing up the street, and we thought nothing else but now the Rebels were approaching, which was quite surprising and made us curious, finally we were allowed to lie down, although everything had to stay in readiness and sleep on our loaded rifles, but slept very little, toward midnight it began to rain hard and rained until around morning, we were all dripping wet[,] in the morning 26 Feb. we cooked our breakfast and unloaded our rifles whereupon we then pitched a camp several hundred yards from there named Camp Andrew Jackson, we spent the time with drills as we did everywhere we camped a long time, the 12 March our brigade made a march to Andrew and Richard Jackson’s graves, on the Lebanon pike, 12 miles distant from our camp upon arrival we stacked our rifles, and went to Jackson’s grave accompanied by mournful music, several salutes were fired off by the cannon and then began our march back, and reached our camp again by nightfall, at which we arrived very tired, hungry and dusty, the 17 March we marched off from there and we camped in the evening and were tired still Dress Parade was held, over which everyone was angry, the 18 March we marched through Franklin, Tenn[.], we camped after an arduous march and many had blistered and sore feet, and could hardly march any more.
+Feb.
+25 we arrived at Nashville around 2 o’clock, and about 3 o’clock we marched through and out of the city, and it began to become dark when we wanted to camp.
+Then we were ordered to move again and stand around here and there for quite some time, The Rebel cavalry, the so-called Texas Rangers, had left the city shortly before and still roamed around in the surrounding area.
+Suddenly 10 to 15 quick shots followed one another between the outposts; we were immediately posted in Line of Battle.
+We immediately loaded our rifles, and we spent almost two hours marching back and forth.
+We also stood in a square.
+The night was pitch black, our cavalry came rushing up the road, and we thought nothing else but now the Rebels were approaching, which was quite surprising and made us curious, finally we were allowed to lie down.
+Everyone had to remain in readiness and we had to sleep on our loaded rifles, but we slept very little.
+Toward midnight it began to rain hard and rained until around morning, we were all dripping wet.
+On the morning of Feb.
+26 we cooked our breakfast and unloaded our rifles whereupon we then pitched a camp several hundred yards from there.
+It was named named Camp Andrew Jackson.
+We spent our time with drills as we did everywhere we camped a long time.
+March 12 our brigade made a march to Andrew and Richard Jackson’s graves, on the Lebanon pike, 12 miles distant from our camp.
+Upon arrival we stacked our rifles, and went to Jackson’s grave accompanied by mournful music, several salutes were fired off by the cannon and then began our march back.
+We reached our camp again by nightfall, at which we arrived very tired, hungry and dusty.
+March 17 we marched off from there and we camped in the evening.
+We were tired but Dress Parade was still held, over which everyone was angry.
+March 18 we marched through Franklin, Tenn[.]
+We camped after an arduous march and many had blistered and sore feet, and could hardly march any more.

 PAGE 4